Haroenv/presentations/cfps/searching-for-dependencies.md

 ### Bio

-Maintaining front-end libraries at Algolia like React InstantSearch after doing an internship focused around research and the Yarn search experience
+Maintaining front-end libraries at Algolia like React InstantSearch and the Yarn search experience